Farida of Egypt: Later life

 Farida stayed in Egypt until 1964, living in Zamalek, a suburb on an island in the Nile.
 Later she settled in Lebanon where she saw her children after nearly ten years.
 In March 1965, when King Farouk died in Rome, she and her three daughters visited his body at the morgue.
-Then, she lived in Paris from 1968 to 1974 until she returned to Egypt in 1974, during the presidency of Anwar Al-Sadat.
+Then, she lived in Paris from 1968 to 1974 until she returned to Egypt in 1974, during the presidency of Anwar Sadat.
 She remained unmarried after the divorce.
 During the late 1960s, she began painting.
 An artist, she had personal exhibitions in Europe and the United States.
 One of her exhibitions was in Cairo in May 1980.

 Death

 Farida was hospitalized in September 1988 due to several health problems, including leukemia, pneumonia and hepatitis.
-On 2 October, she was put in intensive care and then, she lapsed into coma.
+On 2 October, she was put in intensive care, then lapsed into a coma.
 She died of leukemia on 16 October 1988, aged 67, in Cairo.